-The dashed lines inside of the hybrid module (left side of Figure 6-18) and the IPv6 module (right side of Figure 6-18) shows exemplarily the functionality that is encompassed by a specific SE.
+The dashed lines inside of the hybrid module (left side of Figure 3-10) and the IPv6 module (right side of Figure 3-10) shows exemplarily the functionality that is encompassed by a specific SE.
 In the example, the SE extracts the IPv6-specific functionality that is typically comprised by a TCP/IP protocol suite.
 Considering the single hybrid functional component, each of the organization and collaboration interface publishes the complete set of MCs supported by this FC (for ease of exposition, the capabilities are not displayed in the figure).
 The corresponding extracted SE contains, therefore, only a subset of the MCs exposed through the FCs' management interfaces.
-On the right side of Figure 3-10, the interfaces of the SE map one-to-one onto the interfaces of the SE.
+On the right side of Figure 3-10, the interfaces of the SE map one-to-one onto the interfaces of the corresponding FC, because the way services are modularized in the example corresponds to the SE.
 In both configurations of Figure 3-10, the self-managing entity is the communication-level construct that is implemented by any sensible modularization in the form of FCs on the implementation level.
 In principle, it is possible to implement an SE by any combination of FCs or their parts, even from different nodes, as long as the properties of the SE according to Section 3.3.4 are satisfied.